paradigmxyz/reth/book/run/pruning.md

 ## RPC support

-As it was mentioned in the [pruning configuration chapter](./config.md#the-prune-section), there are several parts which can be pruned independently of each other:
+As it was mentioned in the [pruning configuration chapter](./config.md#the-prune-section), there are several segments which can be pruned independently of each other:
 - Sender Recovery
 - Transaction Lookup
 - Receipts
 - Account History
 - Storage History

-Pruning of each of these parts disables different RPC methods, because the historical data or lookup indexes become unavailable.
+Pruning of each of these segments disables different RPC methods, because the historical data or lookup indexes become unavailable.

 ### Full Node